 There are several methods for the control and eradication of wasp nests, these include specialist chemicals, and methods available to the public i.e. wasp nest destroyers in the form of aerosol sprays.
 If used these should be applied late evening and in compliance with written directions on the product.

-If you intend treating the nest yourself:
+If you intend to treat the nest yourself:

-Read the instructions and label on use of the insecticide.
+- Read the instructions and label on use of the insecticide.

-Follow the instructions.
+- Follow the instructions.

-Wear gloves, long sleeves, goggles, plus any other protective equipment recommended.
+- Wear gloves, long sleeves, goggles, plus any other protective equipment recommended.

-If the nest is at a high level, use a safe set of steps.
+- If the nest is at a high level, use a safe set of steps.
 Do not use a stool or chair.

-Only treat when activity at the nest is at a minimum, i.e. cool of evening.
+- Only treat when activity at the nest is at a minimum, i.e. cool of evening.

 There is no need to kill every wasp you see.
-In the summer they perform the useful task of killing hundreds of other insects that are themselves a problem in the home and garden.
+In the summer they are useful for eating hundreds of other insects that can be a problem in the home and garden.